Computing and Online Safety

 - Year 6 students will end their computer science journey at Monkshouse by making use of their programming knowledge in a practical context, utilising a combination of technologies and coding to complete tasks set for them.

-Building on from these more complex concepts, children at Monkshouse will also be given opportunities to engage with and utilise different technologies and application for different purposes.
-These will often be integrated into other curriculum subjects and build on from the learning taking place to give more purpose to the applications.
+Building on from these children at Monkshouse will also be given opportunities to use different technologies and applications for different purposes.
+These will often be integrated into other curriculum subjects to show the children practical ways of making technology useful.

 - Children in reception will begin to use the different peripheral devices and have exposure to the use of iPads, laptops and desktop devices.